Nov 29, 2016

 Q: What amenities will be open?

-A: The following amenities will be available upon opening: The 60,000 sf Wild Bear Falls Water Park, fitness center, our new Grocery Store and Deli, Water Park Snack Bar, Activities Center, and we will open a day spa in the retail section of lodge building 1000.
+A: The following amenities are open: The 60,000-square-foot Wild Bear Falls Indoor Water Park, fitness center, our new Grocery Store and Deli, Water Park Snack Bar and Activities Center.

 Q: What is currently open in Gatlinburg?